 The state of Washington appropriates funds to the community college system as a whole.
 The State Board for Community and Technical Colleges (SBCTC) then allocates monies to each college.
-In fiscal year 2021, the SBCTC allocated funds to each of the 34 colleges based on three-year average FTE actuals.
-Additionally, the supplemental budget also reduced the general fund by the amount set aside specifically for pension stabilization.
-This method of allocation will continue in FY2021.
+In fiscal year 2022, the SBCTC allocated funds to each of the 34 colleges based on three-year average FTE actuals.
+This method of allocation will continue in FY2023.

-State supported enrollments decreased 14.9% or 267 FTE-S in 2021, but the tuition rate increased by 2.8%.
-This resulted in tuition and fees decreasing by a net of \$88K.
+State supported enrollments decreased 12% or 256 FTE-S (full time equivalent students) in 2022.
+The lower division FTE-S decreased by 231 of which 5 of those were basic skills non-tuition paying enrollments and the baccalaureate program FTE-S decreased by 25.
+This enrollment decrease resulted in tuition and fees decreasing by a net of \$1.02 million, even with a 2.8% tuition rate increase.
 A significant factor in the decrease is attributable to the COVID-19 pandemic, which is continuing to impact enrollments.
 Pell grant, as well as auxiliary enterprise sales, revenues generally follow enrollment trends.
-The College's enrollment softened during FY21, and these revenue sources showed a decrease as well.
+The College's enrollment softened during FY22, and these revenue sources showed a decrease as well.

-In 2021, state and local grants and contracts revenue increased by \$1.05 million while federal grants and contracts revenue showed little change when compared to 2020.
-For state and local grants and contracts, there was an increase of \$389K for the Dept of Commerce Mobile Lab grant and \$450K for the new ECEAP Summer Family Support grant.
+In 2022, grant and contract operating revenues decreased by \$1.07 million when compared 2021.
+In FY22, state and local grants and contracts revenue decreased by \$1.1 million while federal grants and contracts revenue showed little change when compared to FY21.
+For state and local grants and contracts, the main changes were decreases of \$391K for the Dept of Commerce Mobile Lab grant, \$450K for the ECEAP Summer Family Support grant, \$430K in Running Start, and \$602K for Washington College Grant and increases of \$543K in ECEAP, \$137K for the Green Hill School contract and \$110K for the new Childcare Stabilization Grant.

-Non-operating Federal grant revenues, in addition to Pell, included \$1.59 million of HEERF funding for student aid and institutional expenses related to COVID-19, an increase of \$711K compared to 2020.
+Non-operating Federal grant revenues, in addition to Pell, included \$3.69 million of HEERF funding for student aid and institutional expenses related to COVID-19, an increase of \$2.1 compared to 2021.
+Other non-operating revenue decreased by \$508K from FY21 to FY22 primarily due to the decrease in the fair market value of the bond investments.

 The College receives capital spending authority on a biennial basis and may carry unexpended amounts forward into one or two future biennia, depending on the original purpose of the funding.
 In accordance with accounting standards, the amount shown as capital appropriation revenue is the amount expended in the current year.
-Capital appropriation revenue increased \$825K in fiscal year 2021 compared to 2020.
+Capital appropriation revenue decreased \$633K in fiscal year 2022 compared to 2021.
 Expenses from capital project funds that do not meet accounting standards for capitalization are reported as operating expenses.
 Those expenses that meet the capitalization standard are not shown as expense in the current period and are instead recognized as depreciation expense over the expected useful lifetime of the asset.

-The following illustration showing revenue by source, both operating and non-operating used to fund the College's programs for the year ended June 30, 2021 and 2020, in percentage terms.
+The following illustration showing revenue by source, both operating and non-operating used to fund the College's programs for the year ended June 30, 2022 and 2021, in percentage terms.